NicoHerrig95/NicoHerrig95/README.md

-I am Nico, a Data Engineer/Scientist with a background in statistics.
+I am Nico, a ML- and Data Engineer with a background in statistics.

 My main programming and maths related interests lie in:
 - **Machine Learning**